mouhamedkl/expressjs_auth/README.md

 - **Database Support**: Easily connect your project to either MySQL or MongoDB.
 - **JWT Authentication**: Secure authentication using JSON Web Tokens (JWT).
 - **User Registration and Login**: Prebuilt endpoints for user sign-up and login with password encryption.
-- **Role-based Access Control**: Manage user roles and permissions to secure your routes.
 - **Quick Setup**: Create and configure a fully functional authentication system with minimal effort.

 ## Installation